 Shares represented by a properly executed proxy in the accompanying form will be voted at the meeting in accordance with the stockholder's instructions.
 If no instructions are given, the shares will be voted according to the Board of Directors' recommendations.
 Therefore, if no instructions are given, the persons named on the card will vote FOR Proposal One to elect the ten director nominees listed under "Election of Directors", FOR Proposal Two to ratify the appointment of Deloitte & Touche LLP as auditors of the Company for the year ending December 31, 2007, FOR Proposal Three to amend the 1995 Stock Option Plan for Non-Employee Directors, AGAINST Proposal Four, the stockholder proposal concerning foreign military sales, AGAINST Proposal Five, the stockholder proposal regarding votes on executive compensation, and AGAINST Proposal Six, the stockholder proposal regarding separation of the Chairman and CEO positions.
 If shares are held on an individual's behalf under any of the Company Savings Plans, the proxy serves to provide confidential instructions to the plan Trustee or Voting Manager who then votes the shares.
-In addition, the instructions given by plan participants who return their proxies will serve as instructions, the applicable Trustee or Voting Manager with respect to shares held on behalf of those participants from whom no proxies are received.
-Under these instructions, the applicable Trustee or Voting Manager will vote the respective plan shares in the same proportion as shares held under the plan for which voting directions have been received, unless contrary to ERISA.
+In addition, the instructions given by plan participants who return their proxies will serve as instructions to the Trustee or Voting Manager with respect to shares held on behalf of those participants from whom no proxies are received.
+Under these instructions have been received, unless contrary to ERISA.
 Participants are treated as "named fiduciaries" under ERISA when directing the Trustee or Voting Manager on the voting of shares.